-Colorectal cancer is the second leading cause of cancer deaths.
+Colorectal cancer is the third leading cause of cancer deaths.
 But it is one of the most easily prevented cancers because it develops from polyps that can be removed before they become cancerous.
 If detected early, colon cancer treatment is successful with 85-90% of patients living at least five years.

 At Gundersen Health System, we believe the best screening for colon cancer for you is a colonoscopy.